nuxt-modules/shopify/template/README.md

 - **Nuxt 3**: The latest version of Nuxt with improved performance and features.
 - **Nuxt Shopify**: A Nuxt module for Shopify that provides a simple and powerful way to integrate Shopify.
+- **Nuxt UI**: A collection of UI components for Nuxt that are easy to use and customize.
+- **Nuxt Auth Utils**: Built-in authentication and customer management.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Nuxt i18n**: Built-in page localizations.
 - **ESLint**: Minimally configured ESLint for code quality.